-A Special, Extraordinary or Written Resolution shall be effective for any purpose for which an Ordinary Resolution is expressed to be required under the Act or any provision of these Articles.
-Subject to the Act, the Governing Board may at its discretion table any proposed Resolution as a Special, Extraordinary or Written Resolution.
+A Special Resolution shall be effective for any purpose for which an Ordinary Resolution is expressed to be required under the Act or any provision of these Articles.
+Subject to the Act, the governing board may at its discretion table any proposed Resolution as a Special Resolution.

-INITIAL PERIOD

-Deleted.

-Deleted.

-Deleted.

-Deleted.

-Deleted.

-Deleted.

-Deleted.

-Deleted.
+LIMITATION OF LIABILITY

+Member liability is limited by guarantee as prescribed in the Memorandum of Association, dated 3 May 1989.

 MEMBERSHIP

 The Association is comprised of Members and Associate Members.
-For the purpose of registration, the number of Associate Members is declared to be 4 and the number of Members is declared to be a minimum of 10.
+For the purpose of registration, the number of Associate Members is declared to be a minimum of 4 and the number of Members is declared to be a minimum of 10.

 A nuclear power plant owner/operator or operator representative organisation or an operator of a nuclear fuel reprocessing facility may apply to join the Association as a Member and any Regional Centre may apply to join the Association as an Associate Member.
-The application shall be in writing in such form as shall be required from time to time by the Governing Board and shall contain:
+The application shall be in writing in such form as shall be required by the governing board.

-the applicant’s full name, address and telephone or telefax number

-such further information as the Governing Board may require

-an undertaking to support the mission of the Association as set out in its Memorandum of Association and the Charter, to accept and honour the Commitment of Members set out in the Charter and to inform, help and emulate other nuclear power plant operators or nuclear fuel reprocessing facility operators by the provision and effective use of operating experiences

-a copy of the Charter annexed to the form of application and signed on behalf of the applicant

-an undertaking in the form required by the Governing Board from time to time as to the confidentiality of certain information received by a Member by virtue of its membership or its affiliation to a Regional Centre

-such entrance fee and such amount of subscription for such period as the Governing Board may from time to time require

-in the case of an operator representative organisation, details of the nuclear power plant operators or nuclear fuel reprocessing facility operators on whose behalf it is applying for membership

 Admission as a Member is

-subject to the absolute discretion of the Governing Board who may impose such conditions of membership as it deems appropriate or reject the application without being required to state the reasons for its decision and;
+subject to the absolute discretion of the governing board who may impose such conditions of membership as it deems appropriate or reject the application without being required to state the reasons for its decision and;

 conditional on the applicant becoming affiliated with one or more Regional Centres.
 The applicant may affiliate to whichever Regional Centre or Centres it considers appropriate to its needs.

-Deleted.

 The Association shall keep a register of its Members containing:

-the full name, address and telephone or telefax number of each Member
+the full name, email address, registered address and telephone or telefax number of each Member

 the date on which each Member was entered in the Register and the date on which any Member ceased to be a Member

-deleted

-Each Member shall be solely responsible for the use of any information that it receives through the Association.
+Each Member shall be solely responsible for the use of any information that it receives through the Association; information will be managed in accordance with prescriptions of the governing board.

-Membership shall be personal to the Member and shall not be capable of assignment or transfer except that in the case of the bona fide corporate restructuring of a Member the Governing Board may at its absolute discretion permit the membership of the original company to be transferred to a successor company subject to such conditions as the Governing Board deems appropriate.
+Membership shall be personal to the Member and shall not be capable of assignment or transfer except that, in the case of the bona fide corporate restructuring of a Member, the governing board may at its absolute discretion permit the membership of the original company to be transferred to a successor company subject to such conditions as the governing board deems appropriate.

-A Member may withdraw from the Association by giving not less than three months’ notice in writing to the Governing Board, and upon the expiry of such notice, the Member concerned shall cease to be a Member.
+A Member may withdraw from the Association by giving not less than three months’ notice in writing to the governing board, and upon the expiry of such notice, the Member concerned shall cease to be a Member.